StefanJohnsen/pyOBJExplorer/README.md

 # MTL Data Parsing Capabilities

-The OBJExplorer's MTL parser is designed to handle the most common material data found in Wavefront MTL files, providing essential functionality for 3D model materials.
+The OBJExplorer's MTL parser is designed to handle the most common material data found in Wavefront MTL files, providing essential functionality for 3D model materials. <br>
 For those who require additional data types, the parser's code is straightforward and user-friendly, making it easy to understand and extend as needed.

 Following material data is supported: